awsdocs/amazon-ses-developer-guide/doc-source/sending-email-list-management.md

   aws sesv2 create-contact-list --cli-input-json file://CONTACT-LIST-JSON
   ```

-  In the preceding command, replace *CONTACT\-LIST\-JSON* with the path to your JSON file for your [CreateContactList](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateContactList.html) request\.
+  In the preceding command, replace *CONTACT\-LIST\-JSON* with the path to your JSON file for your [https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateContactList.html](https://docs.aws.amazon.com/ses/latest/APIReference-V2/API_CreateContactList.html) request\.

-  An example CreateContactList input JSON file for the request is as follows:
+  An example `CreateContactList` input JSON file for the request is as follows:

   ```
   {